Naereen/web-sphinx/cv.en.rst

    - eager to learn and develop new skills;
    - passionate about new technologies;

- * :International experience: some trips in Spain, Germany, Sweden, Italy, UK, Ireland, USA, Canada, Switzerland, Luxembourg (since 2004);
+ * :International experience: some trips in Iceland, Spain, Germany, Sweden, Italy, UK, Ireland, USA, Canada, Switzerland, Luxembourg (since 2004);
  * :Other experiences:

    - Theater and clown lessons, during 6 years (**2003-2009**);
-   - Semi-professional player of *Magic The Gathering*, during 5 years (**2004-2009**).
+   - Passionnate player of *Magic The Gathering*, during 5 years (**2004-2009**).
      Many national tournaments, a few internations competition (Sweden, Spain, Italy).
      Department champion for 3 years (in *Hautes-Alpes*, 05, France).